-Those suffering from bipolar disorder may have dramatic shifts in mood from a depressed state to distinct mania or may experience both extremes simultaneously or in rapid sequence.
+Those suffering from bipolar disorder may have dramatic shifts in mood from a depressed state to distinct mania or may experience both extremes simultaneously and in rapid sequence.
 Although rare, severe bipolar episodes may include psychotic symptoms of hallucinations or delusions.
-Someone experiencing a milder manic phase may report an ability to be more creative, spontaneous, or overly-productive; however, they are often easily frustrated or irritable and feel little need to sleep.
-The diagnosis of a full manic episode occurs if for most of the day on a daily basis for at least a week, an elevated mood occurs with three or more symptoms relating to sleep, energy, thinking and behavior, with these symptoms interfering with an individual’s ability to function.
+Someone experiencing a milder manic phase may report an ability to be more creative, spontaneous, or overly productive; however, they are often easily frustrated or irritable and feel little need to sleep.
+The diagnosis of a full manic episode occurs if for most of the day daily for at least a week, an elevated mood occurs with three or more symptoms relating to sleep, energy, thinking, and behavior, with these symptoms interfering with an individual’s ability to function.
 Four or more symptoms are needed for diagnosis if irritability is present.

 Substance abuse is often present in people with bipolar disorder, and they can be used to self-medicate or increase euphoric symptoms, becoming a repetitive cycle.
 Substance misuse can also worsen the symptoms of bipolar disorder.
-In instances where substance use disorders are present, it is important to treat both diagnoses concurrently in an integrated setting.
+In instances where substance use disorders are present, it is important to provide bipolar disorder treatment and substance abuse treatment concurrently in an integrated setting.

-Bipolar disorder can be successfully managed but must be individualized according to each client’s specific symptoms.
-A combination of medications and psychosocial treatment can be helpful in education and guidance.
-At Pasadena Villa, we treat individuals with bipolar disorder with the most advanced and advanced evidence-based methods available, always ensuring that each client’s needs are the number one priority.
-Using individualized treatment plans, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.
+Bipolar disorder can be successfully managed but bipolar disorder treatment must be individualized according to each client’s specific symptoms.
+A combination of medications and bipolar disorder therapy can be helpful in education and guidance.
+At Pasadena Villa, we offer bipolar disorder treatment using the most advanced evidence-based methods available, always ensuring that each client’s needs are the number one priority.
+Using individualized bipolar disorder therapy plans, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave our bipolar disorder treatment center.